 The RG350 has a 2500mah battery installed, which is 300mah larger than the one found in the GCW Zero.
-Battery life is ridiculously good in this thing, I’ve played a mixture of PS1 and GBA for hours and hours at a time and the battery meter has barely dropped.
-I would estimate that the device has somewhere between 5 and 8 hours of battery life depending on what you’re doing with it.
+Battery life is ridiculously good in this thing.
+I’ve played a mixture of PS1 and GBA for hours at a time and the battery meter has barely dropped.
+I would estimate that the device has somewhere between 5 and 8 hours of battery life depending on emulator.
 It’s really good.

 The JZ4770 offers a notable increase in performance in SNES SuperFX/FX2 games.
 Games such as Star Fox and Yoshi’s Island still rely heavily on frameskip, however the difference between the JZ4760B and JZ4770 is very obvious.
 These games on the RG300 (JZ4760B) were unplayable, however on the RG350 they are enjoyable to play as long as you can live with frameskip.

 Playstation emulation is also good on the RG350.
 I have sunk a few hours into Diablo, Ridge Racer Type 4, Tony Hawks Pro Skater 2 and Gran Turismo.
 Diablo stutters a little until you’re in a dungeon and then frame drops are minimal.
-I’m sure there are plenty of PS1 games that are still unplayable, but the library of playable games is opened right up on the JZ4770 with everything I’ve tried so far running very well.
+There are probably many PS1 games that are still unplayable, but the library is opened right up on the RG350.
+Everything I’ve tried so far runs very well.

-You know the drill by now, this is an open source handheld running OpenDingux and as such development is ongoing all the time.
-Whilst a game might only reach x FPS today, tomorrow an emulator or OS tweak may bump the framerate by a few FPS.
-Although a lot of the library is already fairly mature having been brought over from the GCW Zero versions, never under estimate the determination and skill of the developers!
+This is an open source handheld running OpenDingux so development is ongoing all the time.
+Whilst a game might only reach x FPS today, tomorrow an improvement may bump the framerate by a few FPS.
+A lot of the library is already fairly mature having been brought over from the GCW Zero, but this doesn’t mean there won’t be improvements.

 Caveats and Bugs

 Unfortunately not all of the advertised features are currently working.
-Although the rumble motors can be tested in the input test app, they’re not used in any emulators yet as far as I’m aware.
+Although the rumble motors can be tested in the input test app, they’re not used in any emulators yet.
 I know that this is being worked on and will eventually be worked into the software.